BhavaniPrasadBhavani/passionfruit_streaming_service/README.md

  This README will guide users through setting up and implementing your video streaming service project.

 # AWS-powered Video Streaming Service

-This project implements a video streaming service using React for the frontend and AWS services (CloudFront and S3) for content delivery.

-## Setup Instructions

-### Frontend Setup

-# AWS-powered Video Streaming Service